-- (1) An annual schedule of the dates, times and, if applicable, places of regular council meetings for the following year shall be made available to the public at the Public Notice Posting Places and on the City website, and notice shall be given annually, on or before December 31, of the availability of the schedule in accordance with sections 94 and 127 of the Community Charter. - (2) Revisions may be made to the annual schedule of regular council meetings, including cancelling, rescheduling, or changing the time, location of meetings, or the means by which the meetings will be held.
-When such revisions are made, the Corporate Officer must, as soon as possible, post a revised meeting schedule at the Public Notice Posting Place and on the City websites. - (3) At least two business days before a regular council meeting, the Corporate Officer must give notice of the regular council meeting, including confirmation of thedate, time, and, if applicable, place and date, by posting the agenda on the City's website. - (4) If a regular council\meeting is to be an electronic meeting, conducted by means of electronic or other communication facilities at least two business days before the meeting, a notice must be posted at the Public Notice Posting Place and on the City website, which must: - a) describe the way how in which the meeting is to be conducted electronically by means of electronic or other communication facilities and how the public may attend; and - b) identify the physical location where the public may attend to hear, or watch and hear, the proceedings that are open to the public.
+- (1) An annual schedule of the dates, times and, if applicable, places of regular council meetings for the following year shall be made available to the public at the Public Notice Posting Place and on the City website, and notice shall be given annually, on or before December 31, of the availability of the schedule in accordance with sections 94 and 127 of the Community Charter. - (2) Revisions may be made to the annual schedule of regular council meetings, including cancelling, rescheduling, or changing the time, location of meetings, or the means by which the meetings will be held.
+When such revisions are made, the Corporate Officer must, as soon as possible, post a revised meeting schedule at the Public Notice Posting Place and on the City website.

+- (3) At least two business days before a regular council meeting, the Corporate Officer must give notice of the regular council meeting, including confirmation of the date, time, and, if applicable, place ,by posting the agenda on the City website. - (4) If a regular council meeting is to be an electronic meeting, at least two business days before the meeting, a notice must be posted at the Public Notice Posting Place and on the City website, which must: - a) describe the way in which the meeting is to be conducted electronically and how the public may attend; and - b) identify the physical location where the public may attend to hear, or watch and hear, the proceedings that are open to the public.